crowdfavorite/wp-social/README.md

 ## Upgrade Notice

-**2.6**
+**2.6.1**

-This version fixes numerous bugs, provides compatibility with the newest Twitter API, and provides a few new filters to customize the date output.
-See the Changelog for details
+This version fixes several bugs and may help with HostGator's weird server settings.
+See the Changelog for details.

 ## Changelog

+**2.6.1**

+* More consistent comment date output
+* Try to work around draconian HostGator faux-security rules
+* Strip shortcodes from content before creating default broadcast

 **2.6**